ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Define segments using PowerShell

+> [!IMPORTANT]
+> **Make sure that your segments do not overlap**.
+Each user in your organization should belong to one (and only one) segment.
+No user should belong to two or more segments.
+Segments should be defined for all users in your organization.
+(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 1. To define an organizational segment, use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.

     Syntax: `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -eq 'attributevalue'"`